 Where am I now?
 Lawlink > Department of Attorney General and Justice > About Us

-This page contains information about the role, vision, governance and structure of the Department of Attorney General and Justice.
+This page contains information about the role, vision, governance and structure of the Justice Department.
 The page also contains links to other web pages that contain a range of information about the Department's functions, services and values.

 Further information about the Department is available from these links:

-The Department of Attorney General and Justice assists the NSW Government, Judiciary, Parliament and the community to promote social harmony through programs that protect human rights and community standards, and reduce crime.
+The Department of Justice assists the NSW Government, Judiciary, Parliament and the community to promote social harmony through programs that protect human rights and community standards, and reduce crime.

 The Department plays a key role in the administration and development of a just and equitable legal system of courts, tribunals, laws and other mechanisms that further the principles of justice and contribute to the achievement of the goals of Government.